Doctor of Osteopathic Medicine (KCOM)

 Minimal Technical Standards for Admission and Matriculation

 A.T.
-Still University’s Kirksville College of Osteopathic Medicine (ATSU-KCOM) is committed to equal access for all qualified applicants and students.
-Minimal Technical Standards for Matriculation (the “Standards”) state expectations of ATSU-KCOM DO students.
-The Standards provide sufficient information to allow the candidate to make an informed decision for application.
-Minimal Technical Standards for Matriculation are a guide to accommodation of students with disabilities.
-Academic adjustments can be made for disabilities in some instances, but a student must be able to perform in a reasonably independent manner.
+Still University’s Kirksville College of Osteopathic Medicine (ATSU‐KCOM) is committed to equal access for all qualified applicants and students.
+Minimal Technical Standards for Matriculation to the Doctor of Osteopathic Medicine (DO) program (the “Standards”) describe the minimum level of physical, cognitive, and behavioral abilities that ATSU‐KCOM DO students must possess to successfully complete all aspects of the osteopathic medical curriculum.
+The Standards provide sufficient information to allow candidates to make an informed decision for application to ATSU‐KCOM DO program.
+Accommodations to the Standards can be made for qualified applicants and DO students with temporary or permanent disabilities in some instances, but a student must be able to perform in a reasonably independent manner.

 Statement of Diversity and Inclusion

-- Observation: Students must have sufficient vision to observe demonstrations, experiments and laboratory exercises.
+- Observation: Students must be able to observe demonstrations, experiments and laboratory exercises.
 Students must have adequate visual capabilities for proper evaluation and treatment integration.
 They must be able to observe a patient accurately at a distance and up close.

-- Communication: Students should be able to hear, observe and speak to patients in order to elicit and acquire information, examine them, describe changes in mood, activity, and posture, and perceive their nonverbal communication.
-Students must also be able to communicate effectively in oral and written form with staff and faculty members, the patient and all members of the health care team.
+- Communication: Students should be able to communicate with patients in order to elicit and acquire information, examine them, describe changes in mood, activity, and posture, and perceive their nonverbal communication.
+Students must also be able to communicate effectively in person and in written form with staff and faculty members, patients, and all members of the health care team.

-- Motor: Motor demands include reasonable endurance, strength and precision.
-Students should have sufficient motor function to execute movements reasonably required for general care and emergency treatment.
-Such movements require coordination of both gross and fine muscular activity, equilibrium, and functional use of the senses of touch and vision.
+- Motor, strength, and mobility: Students must have sufficient posture, balance, flexibility, mobility, strength and endurance for standing, sitting, participating in, and traveling between laboratory, classroom, and clinical experiences.
+Motor demands include reasonable endurance, strength, and motor precision to execute movements reasonably required for general care, including physical examination and osteopathic manipulative treatment, and emergency treatment, such as laceration repair and CPR.
+Such movements require coordination of both gross and fine motor muscular activity, equilibrium, and functional use of the senses of touch and vision.

-- Intellectual, conceptual, perceptual, integrative and quantitative: These abilities include reading, writing, measurement, calculation, reasoning, analysis, and synthesis.
-In addition, students should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
-Problem solving, the critical skill demanded of physicians, requires all of these intellectual abilities.
+- Intellectual, conceptual, perceptual, integrative and quantitative: These abilities include reading, writing, measurement, calculation, reasoning, analysis, and synthesis of data as needed for problem solving, decision making, and patient care activities.
+Students should be able to comprehend three‐ dimensional relationships and to understand the spatial relationships of structures.

-- Behavioral and social: Students must possess the emotional health required for full utilization of their intellectual abilities, the exercise of good judgment, the prompt completion of responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships.
-Students must be able to tolerate physically demanding workloads and to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties inherent in clinical problems of patients.
-Compassion, maturity, honesty, ethics, concern for others, interpersonal skills, interest, and motivation are all personal qualities that will be assessed during the admission and educational processes.
-Students shall be prepared to endure the physical and emotional demands of the medical profession.
+- Behavioral and social: Students must possess the emotional health required for full utilization of their cognitive and physical abilities, to exercise good judgment, to promptly complete their responsibilities attendant to the diagnosis and care of patients, and to develop mature, sensitive, and effective relationships.
+Students must interact with a diverse population of faculty, students, patients, and members of the health‐care team in both academic and clinical settings.
+Students must be able to emotionally and physically tolerate demanding workloads, maintain professionalism, adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in clinical problems of patients.

-Please also reference examples of associated standards here: Minimal Technical Standards of the KCOM DO program
+Please also reference examples of associated standards here: Minimal Technical Standards for the KCOM DO program

 Records and communications regarding disabilities and academic adjustments with the Director of Learning and Disability Resources have no bearing on the application process.
 You may contact the director at Learning and Disability Resources, A.T.
 Still University of Health Sciences, 800 W. Jefferson Street, Kirksville, MO 63501, email@example.com, or by phone at 660.626.2774.